mmbman/Katagiri/1983-06-01-Blue-Cliff-Record-Case-45-Talk-2.md

 ... that [condition of] self-confidence within individual life.
 In other words, we are pretty weak, so we have a certain confidence within [an] object.
 And then at that time, when you don’t feel [good], you feel guilty.
 Then when you feel good, at that time your really appreciate that object, so-called divinity, that you can completely depend on.
 This is the second way we can do it.

 But in Zen, if you follow the first way or second way, if you follow your life just like this – projecting your feeling into [the] object, finding the peace or harmony – at that time in Zen you are called *tanpankan*.
 That means “a guy who carries a board on the shoulder.”
-That means you can see always the front (of the board), but you never see the back. *Tan* means carry, *pan* means a board, *kan* means a guy.
+That means you can see always the front (of the board), but you never see the back. *Tan* means “carry,” *pan* means “a board,” *kan* means “a guy.”
 A guy carrying a board on his shoulder.
 He’s always looking at the front, never seeing the back.

 I don’t think it is bad.
 Still you can live, in that way.
 But, it becomes a cause of human trouble.
 It’s pretty hard to live completely [in] peace and harmony.
 And also the functioning of your brain [is] getting simpler and simpler.
-That means, I don’t know, not so profound. *[He laughs.]* [Not] profound, very simple.
-In other words, your brain becomes very soft.
-Because it’s not necessary to think, to research, to deepen your life itself.
+That means...
+I don’t know... not so profound. *[He laughs.]* [Not] profound, very simple.
+In other words, your brain becomes very soft, because it’s not necessary to think, to research, to deepen your life itself.
 But in Zen Buddhism or Buddhism generally, you cannot say, “Yes, sir, thank you.
 I appreciate it,” and then accept.
-It’s not all for human life.

-“Can you accept smoothly?”
-“Yes, sir.”
-Then, the Zen master hits you.
+That’s not all, for human life.
+“Can you accept smoothly?” – “Yes, sir!”
+Then the Zen master hits you.
 “Wake up!”
 Do you understand?
-It means you accept in that way – it’s not good enough.
+It means [if] you accept in that way, it’s not good enough.
 So wake up.
 Why do you accept in that way, very smoothly?
 Do you understand it?
 “Yes, sir.”
 And then bow.
 Try to live.
 At that time, right before you live, *[noise]* there.
-That means, what out.
-How much do you understand this?
+That means, “Watch out!
+How much do you understand this?”

-In other words, I believe one, truth.
-I understand.
+In other words, “I believe *one*, truth; I understand.”
 If you understand, you should appreciate.
-How?
-Bow.
-Bow, then leave.
-At that time, the teacher gives you a certain suggestion – how much do you understand?
-In other words, grasp his [collar] and shake it.
-“How much do you understand?
-That goal you are seeking for, so-called peace and harmony.”
+How? *[Unintelligible.]* And then bow, and leave.
+At that time, the teacher gives you a certain suggestion: how much do you understand?
+In other words, grasp his [collar] and shake it: “How much do you understand?
+Is that [the] goal you are seeking for, so-called peace and harmony?”
 So once again you have to check it.

-So Zen Master directly he did in the past, in the history of Zen.
-That’s why don’t understand this.
-But it’s really good practice for us.
-That’s why, “all sentient beings return to one” – that’s fine.
-But still it’s not good enough.
+So Zen masters [did this] directly in the past, in the history of Zen.
+That’s why you don’t understand this.
+But it’s very good practice for us.
+That’s why, “all sentient beings return to one” – that’s fine – but still it’s not good enough.
 You become *tanpankan*, anyway.

 If you become *tanpankan*, life is simple, okay?
-Because you just walk [down] the one way street. *[He laughs.]* And never return.
-That’s simple.
+Because you just walk on a one way street.
+You never return. *[He laughs.]* That’s simple.
 But you cannot do it in that way.
-Most people do it that way, that’s why creating always problems.
-You have to go two-way street.
-Anyway, go, come back, go come back.
-Get it, let it go; get it, let it go.
+Most people do it that way, that’s why [they’re] always creating problems.
+You have to go on the two-way street.
+Go, come back.
+Go, come back.
+Get it, let it go.
+Get it, let it go.
 That is important practice for us.

 So Zen practice is not “no merit.”
-“No merit” is get it; because you get it, that’s why Zen has to say “no merit.”
-“No merit” means you get already merit.
-That means next moment, Zen has to say “no merit,” which means, “let it go.”
-Anyway, “I’m sorry; let it go.”
-If you let it go, you can get it.
-Something different; so-called seven pound shirt.
+“No merit” is *get it*: because you get it, that’s why Zen has to say “no merit.”
+“No merit” means you already get merit; that’s why next moment, Zen has to say “no merit,” which means, “let it go.”
+Anyway – “I’m sorry; let it go.”
+If you let it go, you can get it – something different; so-called seven pound shirt.
 You can get it.

-If you jump into the ocean, well, with thinking, carrying some down stairs, anyway get ideas how to swim, how to jump, and jump in.
-Jump in means you should let go of your whole body and mind.
+If you jump into the ocean, [we’re thinking,] carrying the weight of some doubts and fears.
+Get [an idea] how to swim, how to jump, and jump in. *Jump in* means you should let go of your whole body and mind.
 To where?
 The ocean.
-And that that means commit suicide?
-No. You can get the seven pound shirt.
-Because the ocean helps you while swimming.
-Simultaneously, even though you don’t know how to.
+And then does that mean to commit suicide?
+No. You can get the seven pound shirt, because the ocean helps you while swimming, simultaneously, even though you don’t know how to.
 Intellectually you know, but if you jump in, immediately it helps you.

-So your body and your swimming is really not three pounds, it’s really seven pounds – support by the ocean and sky, the rhythm of the ocean, and the rhythm of your life.
+So your body and your swimming is really not three pounds, it’s really seven pounds – supported by the ocean and sky, the rhythm of the ocean, and the rhythm of your life.

 That’s why here it says, “but he doesn’t even need the one.”

 > ...
 Since he doesn’t need the seven-pound cloth shirt either, all at once he throws it down into West Lake.
 When Hsueh Tou dwelt on Tung T’ing’s green peak, there was a West Lake (nearby).

-Hsueh Tou living on Mount Tung T’ing, so there was a green lake to the west.
+Hsueh Tou lived on Mount Tung T’ing, so there was a green lake to the west.

 #### 49:41